lostmarinero/ReqCheck-Extractor-Readme/README.md

 #### Build the msi on a Windows Machine

 1. Open powershell as an administator.
 2. Go to the directory with the code in it.
-The "OFFICIAL COMPORT VIRTUAL BOX IMAGE" has the code stored in a shared folder which you can get to with the somewhat cumbersome `cd Microsoft.PowerShell.Core\FileSystem::\\vboxsvr\vbshare\reqcheck-extractor`.
-It's a shared folder only to allow code to be edited off of the vm, but if you're comfortable doing that you can keep things somewhere more sensible.
 3. `pip install -r requirements.txt` if you're using the existing vm everything should be there already.
 4. `python .\setup.py bdist_msi` will put an msi in the `dist` folder and a copy of what the installed application will look like in the `build\exe.win32-3.4` folder
 5. running the exe in `build\exe.win32-3.4` will let you test the application without running through the msi installation